hashicorp/terraform-foundational-policies-library/README.md

 ![](https://www.terraform.io/docs/cloud/getting-started/images/policy-sets-create-1d29f08b.png)

 To test the configuration, navigate to the target workspace and queue a new plan.
-You should see the policy check phase appear in the run details, and you should see the newly created policy execute and return the state of the policy evaluation (i.e. `Pass` or `Fail`).
+The policy check phase should now appear in the run details, and see the newly created policy will execute and return the state of the policy evaluation (i.e. `Pass` or `Fail`).

 The image below shows the output of an example policy evaluation: